 Addy Walker (1864): The first non-white doll.
 First a slave in North Carolina, then escapes to Philadelphia, during The American Civil War.
 Her family is separated and has to reunite, and stories focus on issues faced by former slaves, such as catching up on the education they'd been denied and the fact that "free" black people weren't all that free, even in the North.

-Samantha Parkington (1904): One of the original three, she was pulled from the lineup in 2009, but is slated to be re-released in 2014.
+Samantha Parkington (1904): One of the original three, she was archived in 2009 and rereleased in 2014.
 Marketed as Victorian Era despite 1904 being The Edwardian Era.
 She's a rich orphan being raised by her conservative grandmother in upstate New York.
 She learns about the women's suffrage movement and the horrors of child labor.
 She fights to change conditions for the poor, and aspires to become the first woman president.
 In 2004 her friend and new sister, due to Samantha's Uncle Gard legally adopting both of them and Nellie's two younger sisters, Bridget and Jenny, and his daughters Nellie O'Malley was made into the first Best Friend doll to coincide with the release of Samantha's movie.

 Rebecca Rubin (1914): Russian Jewish immigrant living in the Lower East Side of Manhattan and aspires to be a movie actress, despite her parents and grandparents' more traditional views.

 Kit Kittredge (1934): Cincinnati, Ohio, during The Great Depression.
 Kit's series focuses on learning to make-do without, and not taking things for granted.
-Her companion Ruthie was made into a Best Friend doll in '08.
+Her companion Ruthie was made into a Best Friend doll in '08 and retired with the rest of the Best Friends line in '14.

-Molly McIntire (1944): She lives in Illinois during World War II, while her father is serving in England as a doctor, and her books are largely about adapting to the changes brought on by war.
+Molly McIntire (1944): Archived in 2013.
+She lives in Illinois during World War II, while her father is serving in England as a doctor, and her books are largely about adapting to the changes brought on by war.
 Her family's English ward, Emily Bennett, was released as a Best Friend doll in '06.
-Molly and Emily were retired in 2013.

 Julie Albright (1974): Lives in San Francisco during The Seventies.
 She learns how to deal with the changes her parents' divorce caused to her life while navigating social upheavals like second-wave feminism, the environmentalist movement, and the changing rights of racial minorities as explored through her relationship with her Chinese best friend, Ivy Ling.
-Ivy was released alongside Julie as a Best Friend doll, but her collection consisted of exactly one dress up until 2011.
+Ivy was released alongside Julie as a Best Friend doll but retired with the rest of the Best Friends line in '14.

 There is also a set of dolls, called "My American Girl", which offers multiple dolls of varying looks to make into a personal character.
 This can lead to some unusual characters.Also since 2001, there has been a "Girl of the Year" (GOTY), a 9-year-old girl who would represent the year she came out.Girls of the Year so far include: